 How Long Should The BIOS Update Take?

 The BIOS update should take less than ten minutes to complete.

 It usually takes just a few minutes to complete flashing.

 However, I recommend waiting up to 30 minutes before trying to fix anything.

-If it’s been updating for over 30 minutes or an hour and the LED is still blinking, you might have one of the following issues:
+If it’s been updating for over 30 minutes or an hour and the LED is still blinking, you might have one the issues listed in our troubleshooting steps below.

 The best plan of action is to restart the entire process with a different flash drive.
-Make sure to follow each step exactly as I detailed it.
+Make sure to follow each step exactly as detailed.

-Although it can be annoying having to update your BIOS before you can use your new CPU, the process is relatively straightforward.
+Although it can be annoying having to update your BIOS when upgrading your CPU, the process is relatively straightforward.